TCWaghmare/amazon-sales-data-analysis-dashboard_project/README.md

 ## How to Use

 1. Clone or download the repository.
-2. Open the (https://github.com/TCWaghmare/amazon-sales-data-analysis-dashboard_project/blob/main/Amazon%20Sale%20Dashboard.pbix) `.pbix` file using **Microsoft Power BI Desktop**.
+2. Open the [PoweBI Dashboard](https://github.com/TCWaghmare/amazon-sales-data-analysis-dashboard_project/blob/main/Amazon%20Sale%20Dashboard.pbix) `.pbix` file using **Microsoft Power BI Desktop**.
 3. Use the slicers and interactive visuals to explore the dashboard.

 ---